Renting a Trailer vs. Buying a Trailer

 One of the most important factors to consider is cost.
 Purchasing a trailer isn’t just a one-time payment.
 Owned trailers require registration, and the price for it can vary depending on your state and the weight of your trailer.

 During registration, an inspection for safety must take place for a fee.
-You must also provide proof of insurance to register your trailer.
-The cost of insurance depends on the length and width, how often you use it, and more.
+This requires you to provide proof of insurance in order to register your trailer.
+The cost of trailer insurance depends on the length and width, how often you use it, and more.